01 of 13

 Framed mirrors are more decorative and can serve as the focal point of your bathroom space.
 Frames go from simple and clean to large and ornate, and everything in between.
 Just remember that the more ornate the mirror, the heavier it will look.
 These mirrors are best used in spaces where they will be the main visual attraction.

-In the above space by SHED Architecture & Design, a large frameless mirrors stands over a double vanity, with light sconces directly reflecting into it.
+In the above space by SHED Architecture & Design, a large frameless mirror stands over a double vanity, with light sconces directly reflecting into it.
 This smaller space seems expansive, thanks to the wall-to-wall mirror.Continue to 2 of 13 below.

 02 of 13